Crisis management and social media

 Sometimes a slip-up is an opportunity to show your willingness to engage with customers.

-Earlier this year, Vodafone UK suffered a minor PR incident on Twitter that could have easily escalated to a full-on disaster.
+Earlier the same year, Vodafone UK suffered a minor PR incident on Twitter that could have easily escalated to a full-on disaster.
 Catastrophe was avoided and the story soon became a non-story, as Vodafone moved swiftly to acknowledge the problem, admit it messed up, and announce what action was being taken.

 The company spoke to users directly on Twitter, spending hours replying to everyone who got in touch to ask if their account had been hacked.
 By that evening the Twitterati, having got to the bottom of the issue, shrugged their collective shoulders and moved on to hashtags new, satisfied with Vodafone’s transparency and contrition, and almost keen to forgive what turned out to be all-too-human error.